ministryofjustice/hmpps-spring-boot-sqs/README.md

 Class `HmppsQueueResource` provides endpoints to retry and purge messages on a DLQ.

+#### Usage

 For transient errors we would typically create a Kubernetes Cronjob to automatically retry all DLQ messages.
 The Cronjob should be configured to run before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13) - typically every 10 minutes.
 See the [example Cronjob]( and the corresponding [Kuberenetes Cronjob](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for more details.

-Unrecoverable errors should be 'fixed' such that they no longer fail and are not sent to the DLQ.
+Unrecoverable errors should be fixed such that they no longer fail and are not sent to the DLQ.
 In the meantime these can be removed by purging the DLQ to prevent the alert from firing.

 #### How Do I find The DLQ/Queue Name?